Expensify/App/docs/articles/expensify-classic/connections/netsuite/Configure-Netsuite.md

 When using multi-currency features with NetSuite, remember these points:

 **Matching Currencies:** The currency set for a vendor or employee record must match the currency chosen for the subsidiary in your Expensify configuration.
 This alignment is crucial for proper handling.

-**Foreign Currency Conversion:** If you create expenses in one currency and then convert them to another currency within Expensify before exporting, you can include both the original and converted amounts in the exported expense reports.
-This option, called "Export foreign currency amount," can be found in the Advanced tab of your configuration.
-Note that Expensify sends only the amounts; the actual currency conversion is performed in NetSuite.

 **Bank Account Currency:** When synchronizing bill payments, make sure your bank account's currency matches the subsidiary's currency.
 Failure to do so will result in an "Invalid Account" error.
 This alignment is necessary to prevent issues during payment processing.